robolab-pavia/slr-kit/README.md

 ## `topic_report.py`

-- ACTION: Generate reports for various statistics regarding topics and papers.
+- ACTION: Generates reports for various statistics regarding topics and papers.
 The reports will be based on 2 templates, if they are not found in the working directory of this script, they will be automatically copied from the directory `report_templates`.
 - INPUT: the RIS file containing data for all papers and the lda json file with the topics assigned to each document.
 This file is usually called `lda_docs-topics_<date>_<time>.json`.
 - OUTPUT: A directory named `report<timestamp>`, containing a figure in png format called `reportyear.png` and a `table` directory with three tex files containing tables in tex format.
 Also, a latex and a markdown reports are saved inside the directory, with names `report_template.tex` and `report.md`.